 I laughed in the limousine on the way to Dad’s funeral.
 Uncle Paul was sitting up front with the driver and Uncle Paul had apparently never ridden in a limousine before.
 He peppered the poor driver with all sorts of questions that the driver was loathe to answer.
 He wanted to know how fast she’d go, and if it was hard to corner, and what size engine it had.
 He slammed on imaginary brakes when motorcycle riders escorted us through red lights.
 “That light was pretty red!” he’d call out.
 Rather then explain, the driver just kept saying, “I’m sorry, sir.”
 By the time we arrived at the chapel we were all doubled up with laughter.
 It was too funny.
 Then we saw all the people standing outside and Mom said we needed to stop laughing because people would get the wrong idea.
 So, we put on sad faces and exited the car.

 I didn’t know how to grieve.
 Lots of people were crying, but I didn’t.
 I knew I was supposed to, but the tears just didn’t come.
 People would pat me on my back and tell me how sad I must be, but I didn’t feel sad.
 I didn’t feel much of anything.
 I just wanted to escape and be alone.
-I wanted to laugh and listen to records and play some basketball.
+I wanted to laugh and listen to records and play some basketball – check my sources for hoops.
 I wanted to not see the shell that had once been my father when I closed my eyes.
 I didn’t want sympathy and I didn’t want to talk, but we had to sit and eat ham buns and potato chips and Jello salad and thank people who expressed condolences.
 I was sixteen.
 I couldn’t even cry at my father’s funeral…

 I knew there was something seriously wrong with me.
 I’d been to funerals.
 I knew what was expected.
 I couldn’t even fake it.
 We left to go home.
 I was ashamed of myself.
 Family and friends joined us at the house.
 Casseroles and hot dishes loaded the table.
 Folding chairs from church filled the living room.
 More sadness.
 More tears.
 Mom broke down standing by the kitchen sink.
 Aunt Katy stood with her, consoling her.
 I couldn’t stand watching Mom sob, her shoulders shaking, chest heaving, face contorted in pain.
 I turned away.
 There was a huge lump in my throat, but I couldn’t muster a single tear.